Medical Malpractice Lawyers NYC

 Medical malpractice is defined as negligence of a physician, pharmacist or other medical professionals during treatment of a patient which results in injury, loss or damage.
 In USA the frequency of medical malpractice claims has been on the rise over last ten years and as per statistics it accounts for nearly 20% of all civil litigation cases that are filed every year.

-According to a study published in the New England Journal of Medicine, nearly 1 out of every 5 patients who visit hospital are victims of medical malpractice.
+According to a study published in the New England Journal of Medicine, nearly 1 out of every 5 patients who visit hospital are victims of medical malpractice or medical error.
 These statistics are surely alarming for any medical practitioner but it is important to note that majority of these cases are settled out-of-court.
-However if you feel that you have been the victim of medical malpractice then it is important to consult a qualified medical malpractice lawyer.
+However if you feel that you have been the victim of medical malpractice then it is important to consult a qualified medical malpractice attorney.

 At Jaroslawicz and Jaros, our team of medical malpractice lawyers in New York City can help you get compensation for your medical bills, pain and suffering which you have incurred due to the negligence of any medical professional or hospital.
 Our legal professionals understand you and your family’s needs and will provide the best advice to cover your current and future expenses which you might need for better medical treatment.

-You can come straightaway to our office without worrying about paying up fees as we offer free consultations with no obligations.
+You can come straightaway to our personal injury law firm office without worrying about paying up fees as we offer free consultations with no obligations.
 It is time that you consult a lawyer who can provide you with professional legal advice to help you recover compensation for your damages.

 The most common type of medical malpractice claims are: